sdossettswift/zip_weather/dev_diary.md

   - figure out what's wrong w/ wind direction/wind_speed (fixed-- need to convert deg -> cardinal direction) -(done) look into tucking api key away -> look back @ Figaro setup b/c  key isn't being passed in API call
-  - create session, add current_location to session data; display current conditions if session data exists
+  - create session, add current_location to session data; display current conditions if session data exists 4.10 Morning light!
+- Implemented bootstrap in a new branch.
+Brought in a google font.
+Broke components out into partials.
+- It occurred to me that this is not a very rails-y way to do things.
+Previously, I was thinking of a super simple approach I have taken before (coffeeLocator, for example) -- but this data did not persist to a db.
+As such, we used simple form_tags, not a rails form_for, etc.